Navkiran23/DubSpot/README.md

 3. then in your second terminal run npm test and test the webpage

 # Use cases
-Signup/login: The login and sign up is hardcoded and only works with specific username and password combinations.
-If we have time, we will implement a fully functioning login, but that is not a top priority at the moment.
-The plan is to use the data in our user sql database which will then hold all user log in information which we access through a JSON.
-Then the JSON is accessed through Javascript and put into our webpage.
-You can press the login with your username: admin@gmail.com and password: admin.
+Signup/login: The login and sign up is now fully functional!
+The user can sign up with our form which will then have their information securely inputted in our database.
+The password is not visible to us due to it being hashed.

 Searching for classes: Our search bar is fully functional to find a specific class and information about the class.
-We do plan on adding more information here to make it a more informational course description, however that has nothing to do with changing the flow of the use case.
-The use case remains the same its just more informative.
-You can type in the course name in the search bar and then from the results, click on a result to see its display of information.
+You can type in the course number to search the class.
+Upon clicking on a class you will see information show up on the sidebar telling you all you need to know about the course.

-Adding event to a Calendar: You can view and change the dates on the calendar but you cannot add a specific event to the calendar yet.
-We plan on doing another table for that which will hold a bunch of scripts.
-The functionality will include adding and deleting events.
-Along with this you will be able to edit events.
-You can move through the arrows to change the dates.
-Along with this our today button takes you back to todays date.
+Adding event to a Calendar: Once you click the add course to calendar button the course should be displayed on DubSpot's calendar.

-Leaving a review: Somewhat functional, however we do have the funcitonality of reviews being different based on what course you select.
-We are currently populating the reviews with "fake" ones we created to be updated later.
+Leaving a review: Once logged in you will be able to leave a review under a course you have taken to help better guide students on their course selection journeys.